The VR headset for iPhone we’ve been waiting for is here

 With Samsung and Google dominating the conversation on Android and Oculus and HTC locking up the high end, that leaves the iPhone as the last major frontier for VR to conquer.

 Since Apple has been silent on the matter, it’s fundamentally a free-for-all.
-And Occipital’s Bridge looks like a strong candidate to be the defining VR headset experience for iPhone.
+And Occipital’s Bridge looks like a strong candidate to be the defining VR experience for iPhone.